acolombo11/minimap-view/README.md

 ## Screenshots

-## How to use
+## Download
-The library use androidX dependencies, if you do too use this
+The library use androidX dependencies, if you do too, use this:
 ```
 implementation 'eu.acolombo:minimap:1.0.0'
 ```